Sunset: Glenn Ford’s last three Westerns

 Ben Johnson plays Cap Rountree and is, of course, splendid.
 We also get Jack Elam, Slim Pickens and James Gammon, excellent as the elderly but still ornery Bigelow brothers, out for revenge after Elliott has shot their card-sharp brother.

 Mercedes McCambridge has a brief early part as Ma Sackett.
+Even after all these years you still can't help thinking of Johnny Guitar.
 LQ Jones is a cattleman in eyeglasses.
 John Vernon is satisfactorily slimy as leading bad guy Jonathan Pritts.
 Ruth Roman is back as Rosie, Johnson’s long-time ‘girlfriend’ and Gilbert Roland does his hidalgo act.
 So there are many old and loved Western faces, alright.

-There’s also (had to be) a girl each for the brothers: Marcy Hanson for Orrin, Drusilla Alvarado for Tyrel and Wendy Rastattar for Tell.
+There’s also (there had to be) a girl each for the brothers: Marcy Hanson for Orrin, Drusilla Alvarado for Tyrel and Wendy Rastattar for Tell.

-Apparently it was shot (Jack A Whitman Jr.) in California and around Buckskin Joe in Colorado but some of it sure looks like New Mexico to me – that limpid light again.
+Apparently it was shot (by Jack A Whitman Jr.) in California and around Buckskin Joe in Colorado but some of it sure looks like New Mexico to me – that limpid light again.
 The music is by Jerrold Immel and is well up to the task.